 Compared to the branch office that is an extension of the parent company, the Singapore subsidiary is a distinct legal entity.
 In terms of liability, the subsidiary will be held accountable for the company’s debts and actions, while the parent company will be held liable for the Singapore branch office’s debts.
 The branch office’s activities are limited to the parent company’s activities, while the subsidiary may carry other activities than the parent company.

 When it comes to the Singapore taxation system, branch offices will only be taxed on the income it makes in the city-state.
 Subsidiaries are taxed as resident companies and benefit from all local tax benefits and double taxation agreements Singapore has concluded with other countries.

 Find out from the video below the main differences between Singapore branches and subisidiaries:

 Most of the times the representatives of foreign companies which want to open a Singapore company find it harder to decide between these two types of business forms: the branch office and the subsidiary.
 Our Singapore company formation consultants recommend them to choose based on whether the company intends to undertake other activities than the parent company, case in which the subsidiary is a better option.
 Taxation should be also taken into consideration, as the branch office will be taxed as non-resident company, therefore will not benefit from all the deductions available for subsidiaries in Singapore.

-If you want to set up a company and need advice on the right type of company to register, please contact our company formation agents in Singapore.
+If you want to open a company in Singapore and need advice on the right type of company to register, please contact our local company formation agents.